2026 · NSS Background RemoverAbout 13 min readNovus Stream Solutions

 Web Workers solve computation, but they create a second problem for anything visual.
 A worker cannot touch the DOM, and a canvas element is part of the DOM, so a worker cannot draw to the screen directly.
 For an app that renders video frames or composites images, that is a serious limitation — the rendering is precisely the heavy, frame-by-frame work you want off the main thread, but the canvas it draws into lives on the main thread the worker is forbidden from touching.
 Without a bridge, you are forced to do the rendering on the main thread after all, which puts you right back where you started.

 OffscreenCanvas is that bridge.
 It lets you detach a canvas’s drawing surface from the DOM and transfer it to a worker, which can then draw to it directly, on its own thread, with the results appearing on screen without ever involving the main thread in the per-frame work.
 For a music visualizer rendering sixty frames a second or an editor compositing layers, this is what makes smooth playback possible while the rest of the interface — the controls, the timeline, the buttons — stays fully responsive on the main thread.
-The rendering and the interaction genuinely happen in parallel, which is the only way both can stay smooth at once, and it is why the export engine described in /product-blog/when-the-preview-matches-the-export can keep the preview fluid while it works.
+The rendering and the interaction genuinely happen in parallel, which is the only way both can stay smooth at once, and it is why the export engine described in Why the preview now matches the export: rebuilding a music-visualizer render engine can keep the preview fluid while it works.

 The honest cost: complexity